 - Frequency of draining and refilling the vessel; fewer cycles can result in longer lining life.

 - Immersion frequency – when rubber linings dry out, they deteriorate at a faster rate than when continually submerged.

 - Temperature of the solution – the lower the temperature the longer the life with the ideal being between 50º and 70º F. Conversely higher concentrations and storage temperatures shorten service life.

 - Differences between the solution and outside temperature – high variations can lead to accelerated permeation.
 Applying a light colored coating to the outside of the tank can reduce these differences in temperature.
 Temperatures have been reduced between 20º and 50º F in this manner.

 - The concentration of bleach can range between 15 to 20%; the lower concentration results in optimum service life.
-Higher concentrations reduce expectancy.
+Higher concentrations can reduce life expectancy.

-Bleach storage generates a very harsh environment that few, if any lining can resist over the years.
+Bleach creates a very harsh environment that few, if any, lining can resist over the years.
 Rubber has been shown to be the most efficient and economical membrane to use in these conditions and users have reported service periods of anything between 3 and 10 years with the average being about 7 years.
 It all depends on service conditions.